 Market in the Park-et: How Signups Work

-Here’s what it’ll look like on our home page:
+Here’s what it will look like on our home page:

-At 10am, refresh the page and it’ll look like this, with a link to click:
+At 10am, refresh the page and it’ll look like this, with a button called “Signup form” to click:

-Click that button on the big day, and it’ll take you to the form to fill out.
+Click that button, and it’ll take you to the form to fill out.

-The form will look pretty much exactly like this embedded form here.
+The form will look pretty much exactly like the embedded forms below.

-You can fill this one out as much as you want, for practice.
+You can fill these out as much as you want, for practice.

 Wash Park: